solliancenet/azure-synapse-analytics-workshop-400/day-03/lab08-monitoring.md

     ```

     > **Note**: Configuring workload containment implicitly defines a maximum level of concurrency.
 With a CAP_PERCENTAGE_RESOURCE set to 60% and a REQUEST_MIN_RESOURCE_GRANT_PERCENT set to 1%, up to a 60-concurrency level is allowed for the workload group.
 Consider the method included below for determining the maximum concurrency:
     >
     > [Max Concurrency] = [CAP_PERCENTAGE_RESOURCE] / [REQUEST_MIN_RESOURCE_GRANT_PERCENT]

-14. Let's flood the system again and see what happens for `asa.sql.workload02`.
+13. Let's flood the system again and see what happens for `asa.sql.workload02`.
 To do this, we will run an Azure Synapse Pipeline which triggers queries.
-Select the `Integrate` hub. **Run** the **Lab 08 - Execute Business Analyst Queries** Pipeline, which will run / trigger  `asa.sql.workload02` queries.
+Select the `Integrate` hub. **Run** the **Lab 08 - Execute Business Analyst Queries** Pipeline, which will run / trigger  `asa.sql.workload02` queries. **Please let this run for 30 seconds to one minute, then cancel it recursively**.

-15. In the query window, replace the script with the following to see what happened to all of the `asa.sql.workload02` queries we just triggered as they flood the system:
+14. In the query window, replace the script with the following to see what happened to all of the `asa.sql.workload02` queries we just triggered as they flood the system:

     ```sql
     SELECT s.login_name, r.[Status], r.Importance, submit_time,